flyndre/Flat/docs/backend/README.md

 	}
 }
 ```
-To send Tracks to the Backend there they will be collected and send to the other clients of the collection.
+To send Tracks to the Backend.
+They will be collected and send to the other clients of the collection.
 ```AccessConfirmationMessage
 {
 	"type": 2,